sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Got (re-)calculation of Z (DH shared) the same on my server, yay!

+- Added ``-P <esnikeysfile>`` option to ``testclient.sh`` so I can test locally (which I'd forgotten, but which nicely means I've now tested the client using the wrong ESNIKeys with my server code:-)

 - Added (stub) version of ``SSL_ESNI_dec`` that should have all the right inputs, next up will be the checks/decrypt in the body of that function.